michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 Another consequence of the lack of openness     is that there is no forum for agreeing on extensions to the somewhat arbitrary enumerations that the LSP specification has for things like symbol types.
 In _theory_ the client and the server can agree on what types they support, and then use those.
-But in practice the way it ususally works is that there is a well known set of identifiers that is agreed upon outside the main specification process.
+But the way it ususally works with other standards is that there is a well known set of identifiers that is agreed upon outside the main specification process.
-What happens in the LSP world is that we have no way of agreeing at all, so in practice the set of types that get used are exactly the ones that are in the spec.
+What happens in the LSP world is that we have no way of agreeing at all, so in practice the set of symbol types that gets used are exactly the ones that are in the spec.

 This is not really good enough for such an important project, in my opinion.
 The LSP should be an open standard, like HTTP, with an open committee that represents the large community which is invested in LSP, and can offer their insight in how to evolve it.